bagustris/disertasi-ser/s3_note.md

 text processing:
 - input: sentence (from deep learning)
-- ouput: total VAD in sentence from each word
+- output: total VAD in sentence from each word

 ---
+26.04.2017
+Philosophy of Doctoral study: Acoustic and Text feature for SER
+1. Human recognize emotion from not only, but also word
+2. Text feature can be extracted from speech by using Speech Recognition/STT
+3. Having more information tends to improve SER performance